jede5031/GroupGrouplessProject/TESTING.md

 1. Open a Firefox web browser.

 2. Download the Selenium IDE Add-On for Firefox.
 Once downloaded a square icon with a pencil and (Se) will show up in your browser tools.
+Found here: https://addons.mozilla.org/en-US/firefox/addon/selenium-ide/

 3. Download the following files from the GroupGrouplessProject repository:
   - GoodReelsAutoTestv2 test suite